fresns/docs/wiki/en-US/supports/helpers/date.md

 | timezone | String | **required** | Converts the time value of the `datetime` parameter into the `timezone` [UTC timezone](../../database/dictionary/timezone.md) |
 | langTag | String | *optional* | Outputs the time format in the specified language<br>`configs->item_key=language_menus` language tag's `dateFormat` parameter<br>If not provided, the default language format will be used |

-::: details 功能逻辑
+::: details Logic Notes
-- 1、获取当前数据库时区
+- 1. Get the current database timezone
-    - 1.1、如果数据库时区和传参 timezone 时区一致，则流程终止，原样 datetime 参数输出。
+    - 1.1.
+If the database timezone is the same as the passed `timezone`, terminate the process and output the `datetime` parameter as is.
-    - 1.2、如果数据库时区和传参 timezone 时区不一致，则流程继续。
+    - 1.2.
+If the database timezone is different from the passed `timezone`, continue the process.
-- 2、将传参 datetime 时间以数据库时区为准，转换为传参 timezone 时区的时间并输出。
+- 2. Convert the passed `datetime` to the time in the passed `timezone` based on the database timezone and output it.
-- 输出格式：Y-m-d H:i:s
+- Output format: `Y-m-d H:i:s`
 :::

 ## Get Time by Specified Timezone